Audio interfaces are a MUST if you want good sound quality!

 You definitely know their iD and EVO lines if you’re familiar with Audient.

-Let’s break down all their features and what you have to gain with Audient’s features and specs.
+Let’s break down all their features and what you have to gain from Audient’s features and specs.

 The iD Line